iOLIGO/AnnoKit/README.md

 - maps: direct related query between gene name(symbol) and gene ID(Ensembl).

-- inquires: Given a gene name or id, query the detailed information of its corresponding gene, transcript, exon and other related gene structures.
+- inquires: given one or more gene names or IDs, query the detailed information of the corresponding genes, transcripts, exons and other related gene structures.

 ## gene structure